Search

 Title and escrow fees

 You will see fees for the title search and title commitment.
 Your lender usually requires a lender’s title insurance policy.
 An owner’s title insurance policy is optional but often recommended to protect your equity.
-The escrow or closing fee is common and can be split between parties by custom or negotiation.
+The escrow or closing fee is common.

 Government and recording